By Jason Knight

 First Aid Supplies: Injuries are common in the backcountry, and without treatment small wounds can become very debilitating.
 Always carry first aid supplies.

 Flashlight: In a survival situation, night often falls before you've completed a shelter and collected enough firewood.
-A flashlight helps you wrap up those last important details and can signal for help.
+A flashlight helps you wrap up those last important details and can be used to signal for help.

 Small Mess Kit Bowl: A metal bowl can be used to collect and purify water, as well as cook wild edibles.
 It also makes for a handy container to hold the smaller items in your outdoor survival kit.

-Parachute Cord: Parachute cord can be used as part of a bow-drill friction fire-making kit, and can also help in shelter construction and a variety of other needs.
+Parachute Cord: Parachute cord can be used as part of a bow-drill friction fire-making kit, and can also help in shelter construction and a variety of other survival projects.

 These items provide an excellent foundation for practical outdoor survival kits.
 There are many additional items that can be included depending on your location, skill level, and time of year.